operator-framework/operator-sdk/website/content/en/docs/golang/migrating-existing-apis.md

+---
-# Migrating Existing Kubernetes APIs
+title: Migrating Existing Kubernetes APIs
+linkTitle: Migrating existing APIs
+weight: 3
+---

 Kubernetes APIs are assumed to evolve over time, hence the well-defined API [versioning scheme][k8s-versioning].
 Upgrading your operator's APIs can be a non-trivial task, one that will involve changing quite a few source files and manifests.
 This document aims to identify the complexities of migrating an operator project's API using examples from existing operators.